Strengthen your body and improve your fitness with Pilates led by a friendly, experienced and qualified instructor.

 What Muscles Does Pilates Target?

 Pilates is a gentle, low-impact exercise that mainly targets your core muscles, which includes your abdominals, pelvic floor and back.
 Not only does this exercise help to strengthen muscles but you’ll also benefit from increased flexibility, posture and stimulation of the spine.

-What Should I Bring to a Pilates Class?
+What Should I Bring to a Pilates Class in Derbyshire?

 All you need is a mat, comfortable clothing and some water.
 All other equipment is provided.
 We work either in bare feet or ‘grip’ socks if you have them.
 Comfortable clothing is anything that allows you to move freely in without any belts that may cause discomfort when lying down.